bwoodsend/vtkplotlib/contributing.md

 ## Become a collaborator

 If you want to join the team then cool - you're hired!
 Again, email me.
 You will need a fairly good understanding of VTK or be willing to learn it.
 I'll eventually write a proper description of the library's internals to guide you.

-## Donations

-If this library has helped you and you want to throw some cash at someone then  [these](https://uk.virginmoneygiving.com/Team/vtkplotlib) are a couple of my favourite charities.